 In addition to surface topography, AFM allows probing different mechanical properties of materials.
 This type of experiment can be utilized to enhance the imaging contrast of topography scans and to map the materials of heterogeneous samples.

-Compositional mapping of mechanical properties can be conducted in Contact or Tapping mode.
-In Contact mode, usually one of two imaging modes are employed: Lateral Force Microscopy (LFM) to probe local friction or Force modulation to map material elasticity.
-Phase imaging is one of the imaging modes of Tapping mode AFM, which is sensitive to the local viscoelasticity, adhesion, and friction properties of a sample.
+Compositional mapping of mechanical properties can be conducted in contact or tapping mode.
+In contact mode, usually one of two imaging modes are employed: Lateral Force Microscopy (LFM) to probe local friction or Force Modulation (FM) to map material elasticity.
+Phase imaging is one of the imaging modes of tapping mode AFM, which is sensitive to the local viscoelasticity, adhesion, and friction properties of a sample.

 However, it is still challenging to distinguish between the different properties of materials like stiffness, hardness, adhesion, and viscoelasticity on these compositional maps.

 Lateral Force Microscopy (LFM), in which lateral force images are detected, is more sensitive to variations of stiffness and adhesion in heterogeneous samples such as for example organic layers prepared from a mixture of components.
 For LFM measurements AFM probes with the same stiffness as those applied in the contact mode studies can be used.

 LFM images of gold evaporated on mica with an organic layer are presented in Fig. 2.
 One might note the AFM tip artefact resulting in similar outline of all the surface features, especially the smallest ones.
 This AFM tip artefact might be probably caused by AFM tip damage due to high loads exerted in LFM.For this reason, LFM may require DLC coated AFM tips because they ensure higher durability and larger tip-sample interaction area producing a stronger lateral deflection of the cantilever.
 The larger AFM cantilever deflection must be balanced against the lower lateral resolution delivered by the blunter AFM tip.